-Data sourced from Greenwich Associates' 2021 Key Trends in Institutional Asset Management - United States (most recent available at time of this writing); Greenwich Associates is a strategic consulting and research firm that conducts annual surveys among institutional investors.
-Angeles used a blend of Public Funds' Defined Benefit Asset Mix and Endowment and Foundations' Investment Pools Asset Mix.
+Data sourced from Greenwich Associates' 2022 Key Trends in Institutional Asset Management - United States (most recent available at time of this writing); Greenwich Associates is a strategic consulting and research firm that conducts annual surveys among institutional investors.
+Angeles used data from Endowment and Foundations' Investment Pools Asset Mix.

-Given liquidity issues, the importance of fund/manager selection, the lack of investable benchmarks, and the multiplicity of sub-strategies, Angeles tends to be more conservative in setting the return and risk assumptions for alternative assets.
+Given liquidity issues, the importance of fund/manager selection, the lack of investable benchmarks, the premium fees, and the multiplicity of sub-strategies, Angeles tends to be more conservative in setting the return and risk assumptions for alternative assets.
 We gauge the return expectations for these alternative asset classes in conjunction with the expectations for traditional asset classes to ensure that they are reasonable and comparable to one another.